 - Is pregnant or lactating

-Like many drugs, there are a number of names by which Clomipramine can go by, these include: Anafanil (made by Novartis,) Clomicalm (made by Novartis) or the generic Clomipramine Hydrochloride.
-All of these drugs contain the same active ingredient but just like human medications they can include different inactive medications that may or may not affect how effective the medication is for your pet.
+Like many drugs, there are a number of names by which Clomipramine can go by, including Anafanil (made by Novartis,) Clomicalm (manufactured by Novartis) or the generic Clomipramine Hydrochloride.
+All of these drugs contain the same active ingredient, but just like human pharmaceuticals, they can include different inactive ingredients that may affect how effective the medication is for your pet.

 Clomipramine is FDA approved for both human and veterinary use by prescription only.
-Currently Clomipramine is available in 25 mg, 50 mg and 75 mg capsules.
-The basic guideline for dosage of Clomipramine is 0.5 to 1.8 mg per pound of body weight to be administered every 24 hours.
-The exact dosage should be overseen by a veterinarian.
-While Clomipramine is sometimes prescribed for use in cats, it is not highly recommended because cats do tend to be sensitive to tricyclic antidepressants.
+Currently, Clomipramine is available in 25 mg, 50 mg, and 75 mg capsules.
+The basic guideline for the dosage of Clomipramine is 0.5 to 1.8 mg per pound of body weight every 24 hours.
+The exact dosage is prescribed by a veterinarian.
+While Clomipramine is sometimes used for cats, it is not highly recommended because cats do tend to be sensitive to tricyclic antidepressants.

 Overdose of Clomipramine

-Jet has always been an anxious dog without reason and I have always been an overprotective “mother” insisting that I did not want to drug my dog.
-As time wore on however, I had exhausted alternative options and after experiencing a house fire in 2011 Jet’s anxiety only became worse.
-I thought long and hard about our options and tried just about everything I could think of to lessen his anxiety but nothing even put a dent in his fear.
-Not only would Jet tremble and salivate none stop, but since the fire he had begun bolting for the door anytime anything beeped.
-While this development was an understandable one, it was certainly not the safest behavioral adaptation.
-This is when we spoke with our vet about medication.
+Jet has always been an anxious dog without reason, and I have always been an overprotective “mother” insisting that I did not want to drug my dog.
+As time wore on, however, I had exhausted alternative options and after experiencing a house fire in 2011 Jet’s anxiety only became worse.
+I thought long and hard about our choices and tried just about everything I could think of to lessen his anxiety, but nothing even put a dent in his fear.
+Not only would Jet tremble and salivate none stop, but since the fire, he had begun bolting for the door anytime anything beeped.
+While this development was an understandable one, it was probably not the safest behavioral adaptation.
+This was when we spoke with our vet about medication.

 A month after we begun a regular dosage of Clomipramine, Jet was taking one pill in the morning and one at night.
 I had yet to see any signs of improvement in his anxiety symptoms.
 We scheduled a blood draw with our vet and on the same day picked up Frontline Plus flea and tick preventative.
 Jet has been on Frontline since he was a youngster but this time something went wrong.
 Our vet called it an “unseen reaction between Clomipramine and Frontline Plus.”
 A reaction that overnight turned the application site on his neck blood-red and caused itching and hair loss in significant clumps.
 Upon treatment our vet gave us the option to continue Clomipramine for another few weeks to see if we saw any improvement in anxiety, I rejected.
 We are now weaning Jet off Clomipramine and treating the freshly shaved patch on the back of his neck with antibiotics and steroids.
 Our search for the perfect anti-anxiety solution is still underway.